PETERSEN TEGL - SINCE 1791

-Petersen Tegl is a Danish brickworks which manufactures and sells bricks with emphasis on excellent craftsmanship.
-As one of the few brickworks in the world, Petersen Tegl masters the art of firing brick with coal.
-The process adds vibrant colours in pale and dark shades to the waterstruck brick.
+Our production is inspired by the oldfashioned way of making bricks and thus presents a range of waterstruck bricks in vibrant colours and pale and dark shades.
 More than half of Petersen Tegl’s range consists of 100% handmade products, including the world-famous Kolumba™.
 Petersen Cover™, also 100% handmade, is a tile product developed for covering roofs and facades.

 Petersen Tegl was founded in 1791 and has been run by the same family in a direct line ever since.
-Today, the brickworks exports its products around the world, including the USA, Japan, Australia, India and several European countries.
+Today, the brickworks exports its products around the world, including the USA, Japan, Australia, India and numerous European countries.

-Join brickworks owner Christian A. Petersen on his daily tour through the production at the brickworks.
-PHOTO SERIES >
+Join brickworks owner Christian A. Petersen on his daily tour through the production at the brickworks - PHOTO SERIES >

 The coastline of the cove had rich glacial clay deposits, and the cove had a direct navigable connection to Flensborg Fjord.
 Back in the 1700s, several brickworks lay side by side.
 With about 50 brickworks, the concentration was then the largest in Northern Europe.
 Today, six brickworks remain.
 From being a local brickworks founded more than 230 years ago, Petersen Tegl has developed into a highly specialised company with global exports.
 Developments have been – and still are – achieved in cooperation with architects from all over the world.